The Baton Rouge Blues Festival is back this weekend. Here's where to be, when.

 You can find regional, international and local bands in and around Rhorer Plaza, North Boulevard and Lafayette Streets all weekend.
 See the map of the festival.

-While the festival is still free to the public, there is a BluesFest Fan (BFF) Experience Pass that includes extra amenities like food and beverages and a private bathroom.
+While the festival is still free to the public, a BluesFest Fan (BFF) Experience Pass can be purchased and includes extra amenities like food and beverages and a private bathroom.

 Here's the schedule for the weekend: